stolostron/rhacm-docs/security/create_image_vuln.md

 Complete the following steps to view your image vulnerability policy from the CLI:

-1. View details for a aspecific image vulnerability policy by running the following command:
+1. View details for a specific image vulnerability policy by running the following command:

    ```
    kubectl get imagevulnpolicy <policy-name> -n <namespace> -o yaml